9200 University Blvd., Charleston, SC 29406

 - How do I remove a security hold from my student account?

 If you received a ticket after August 15, 2018, pay online at Rydin Permit Express.
 Following payment, the hold should be removed within a few days.
-If you need it removed immediately, you may email a copy of your receipt to email@example.com, firstname.lastname@example.org and/or email@example.com.
+If you need it removed immediately, you may email a copy of your receipt to email@example.com and/or firstname.lastname@example.org.

 If your hold is the result of a ticket issued prior to August 15, 2018, or you DO NOT see your ticket on the Rydin link to pay, contact one of the previous email addresses listed to resolve.